Apply to be our next Writer-in-Residence!

 The residency has enabled several talented children’s authors to launch their literary careers.
-Program alumni have published (or are in the process of publishing) thirty one titles!
+Program alumni have published (or are in the process of publishing) thirty-three titles!

 - In 2012, the Associates’ very first Writer-in-Residence, Hannah Barnaby, published the book that she wrote during her 2004–2005 residency, Wonder Show.

 - Elaine Dimopoulos published the book she wrote during her 2010–2011 residency, Material Girls, in May 2015.

 - Two debut novels written at the BPL were published in 2017: Natalie Coward Anderson's City of Saints and Thieves (January 2017) and Annie Hartnett’s Rabbit Cake (March 2017).
 Both have been optioned for a movie.

 - 2015–2016 alum Jennifer De Leon recently sold her debut novel, written during her residency, Don’t Ask Me Where I’m From to Atheneum (for publication in January 2020.)

-The Associates of the Boston Public Library Writer-in-Residence program is now in its fourteenth year.
+The Associates of the Boston Public Library Writer-in-Residence program is now in its fifteenth year.

-To read about the previous thirteen talented authors click below.
+To read about the previous fourteen talented authors click below.